-In my work with women leaders we focus a lot on leadership presence – exploring the direct and indirect ways we impact and influence others through our communication, behaviours and actions.
+In my work with leaders we focus a lot on leadership presence – exploring the direct and indirect ways we impact and influence others through our communication, behaviours and actions.
 Much of my work is about helping women discover what they want to say – clarifying their ideas, owning their unique points of view, and finding the right words to express their opinions and deliver messages effectively in order to create powerful connections with their communities, teams, and clients.

 A close colleague of mine, Allison Smith, has one of the most intriguing jobs: she is an internationally recognized Voice Talent who specialises in voicing telephone systems and voice overs – if you’ve been on hold, if you’ve been prompted to enter your pin number; even if you’ve gotten an automated reminder for a medical or dental appointment – chances are you heard Allison.
 Her clients include PetSmart, NASA, 3M, Victoria’s Secret, Royal Caribbean, and many others.